dynverse/anndata/cran-comments.md

 This package is a reticulate wrapper for the Python package 'anndata'.

-Comments by CRAN submissions team are addressed below.
+Previous comments by CRAN submissions team are addressed below.

 --------------------------------------------------------------------------